kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(8\) Air-ground communications, if provided, expressly written or incorporating appropriate sections of FAA manuals by reference.

-\(9\) Keeping of station logs and other technical reports, and the submission of reports required by §171.275.
+\(9\) Keeping of station logs and other technical reports, and the submission of reports required by [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.275   Reports.|§171.275]].

 \(10\) Monitoring of the ISMLS facility.